-The activities in a Stag Party have not changed much over the years, with the encouragement of large amounts of food and Alcohol, with exclusively Male family members and friends to celebrate his last night as a Single man.
+Whether you’ve chosen a small intimate wedding, or are jetting off to an exotic wedding destination, the activities in a Stag Party have not changed much over the years, with the encouragement of large amounts of food and Alcohol, with exclusively Male family members and friends to celebrate his last night as a Single man.

 Hen Parties have actually changed a lot over the years and have many different versions around the world.
 Then term Hen party comes from the Germanic word ‘Huhn’, which means a woman and it was changed to English slang version in the 14th Century.
 It refers to a female bird of any species.
 The Term ‘Hen Party’ has been used since the 1620’s in this slang form.